Magic Johnson group to buy Dodgers for record $2 billion

 "This agreement with Guggenheim reflects both the strength and future potential of the Los Angeles Dodgers, and assures that the Dodgers will have new ownership with deep local roots, which bodes well for the Dodgers, its fans and the Los Angeles community," McCourt said.

-News Corp's Fox sports unit and Time Warner Cable also were headed toward what could be a multibillion-dollar showdown next year over the rights to telecast the franchise's games.
+News Corp's (NWSA.O) Fox sports unit and Time Warner Cable TWC.N also were headed toward what could be a multibillion-dollar showdown next year over the rights to telecast the franchise's games.

 (Additional reporting by Lisa Richwine; Editing by Steve Gorman and Anthony Boadle)